MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/index.md

 ## Service-side export (push)

 For scalable data export, use `.export` management commands.
-These commands can be used to push query results to [Azure Blob Storage](export-data-to-storage.md), an [external table](export-data-to-an-external-table.md), or a [SQL table](export-data-to-sql.md).
+These commands can be used to push query results to [cloud storage](export-data-to-storage.md), an [external table](export-data-to-an-external-table.md), or a [SQL table](export-data-to-sql.md).

 This approach offers improved scalability as query results bypass the bottleneck of streaming through a single network connection between the query producer and the result consumer.